One day a grandmother was enjoying an all-day visit with her 5-year old grandson. He followed her around all day.

 When you and I pray and talk to Jesus like this, we are tapping into the greatest source of power and strength that there is – the Lamb of God – who takes away not only the sin of the world, but the sins that each one of us commits.

 Jesus is the only person who has ever lived who has trifocal vision: 1.
 He sees what we’ve done, 2.
-He knows what we are, and 3.
+He sees who we are, and 3.
 Jesus has a vision of what we will become.

-The British actor, Sean Connery, is still acting as he approaches the age of 90.
-He was asked why he is still acting in so many movies at his age.
-Connery replied, “Because I get the opportunity to be somebody better and more interesting than I am.”
+The British actor, Sean Connery (1930-1920), was still acting as he approached the age of 90.
+He was asked why he was still acting in so many movies at his age.
+Connery replied, “Because I get the opportunity to be somebody better and more interesting than I really am.”
 Every day Jesus gives you and me the opportunity to be somebody better and more interesting than we are.”

 When we listen carefully, we can hear Jesus say to us: “I BELIEVE IN YOU!”

-When was the last time your heard Jesus say to you: “I BELIEVE IN YOU!”?
+When was the last time YOU heard Jesus say to YOU: “I BELIEVE IN YOU!”?
+If not, it’s time to start listening to Jesus in YOUR heart!